+Town Hall Staff

+Name Eua

+Age 40

+Gender Female

+Occupation

-Works at town hall and is responsible for proposals submitted via the Your Priorities, Betri Reykjavik.
+Works at town hall and is responsible for proposals submitted uia the Your Priorities, Betri Reykjauik.

+Tools

 Your Priorities, Facebook, Email

+Motivations

 To encourage and make possible citizens participation in town hall budgeting and prioritization.

-"Eva" works at the town hall as one of the main responsible people for the handling of proposals voted in from the Your Priorities platform Betri Reykjavik.
+Background "Eua" works at the town hall as one of the main responsible people for the handling of proposals uoted in from the Your Priorities platform Betri Reykjauik.
 She is an active promoter amongst her colleagues and believes in the benefits of citizens' involvement in the development of the city.

 It is April, the evenings are getting lighter in Iceland and a citizen has submitted a proposal to change the opening hours of the local swimming pool for the summer months to 24h during weekends.
 Eva is responsible for responding to the proposal, she is very sympathetic but it is written in an almost incomprehensible language so she spends some weeks correcting it before sending it to the planning department.
 After two weeks, the planning department gets back to Eva stating that the proposal contravenes planning regulation in the area.
 It has then taken more than a month and Eva is forced to reject the proposal on the basis of the planning regulations.
 After a few weeks Eva receives a response from the citizen who has now changed the proposal so that the swimming pools will be open until 23:00 instead.
 By now most of the budget for the area has already been allocated and Eva is forced to once again reject the proposal on the basis of budgetary constraints.
 This is the third proposal Eva has had to reject this year based on budget or planning regulations and she starts to worry about her reputation amongst citizens and has also started to lag behind on other work as she has been spending more time working over proposals trying to find ways to implement them.

+A method to help citizens write concise, articulate e and successful proposals

+User Story

+As an employee of the town hall o Jealing with citizens proposals I need citizens